 Rolled oats are another great way to add even more whole grain into the mix and can help keep you feeling full and focused longer.
 A quick tip – you can either add the oats as is, or for an even creamier smoothie, try soaking them in oat milk for an hour or two to soften them up.

 Oat milk is the ideal plant milk for this recipe.
 It has all the flavor of a freshly baked muffin, adds a boost of valuable whole grains, and 4 grams of protein per serving.
 Want to learn more about oats and just what makes them so great?
 We’ve put together a handy guide where we talk All About Oat Milk here.
 This recipe calls for our Original Milked Oats, but you can also swap in our Unsweetened Milked Oats to reduce the sugar content of your smoothie.
-For even easier prep, grab one of our single serve oat milks - each container is the perfect amount for this recipe.

 Once you have your ingredients gathered, all you’ll need to do is add them to your blender and you’ll have a fruity and delicious smoothie in no time.
 But before you load everything in, we’ve got a few helpful tips to ensure your smoothie is a great one.

 Loading your blender right is the key to a thick and fully blended smoothie.
 Always start with your liquids first.
 Dry ingredients like the oats in this recipe, protein powder and other grains go next.
 Leafy greens and other loose and large ingredients are up next after the dry ingredients, followed by soft add-ins like yogurt and nut butters.
 Fresh produce is second to last, while anything frozen goes on the very top to push everything down.

 Check out the infographic below these tips to see how your smoothie should stack up